Shannon Hoover, Band, Bass, Jazz Clinician

 Andy Jurik, Guitar, Kids’ Rock Band

 Andy Jurik is a performer, educator, and writer based out of Asheville, NC.
 He holds a D.M.A. in guitar performance (music theory minor) from the University of South Carolina; his dissertation focused on the classical/jazz fusion of third stream music.
 Fascinated with the genre-crossing possibilities of the acoustic guitar, his arrangements for the instrument range from Scottish lute music and Brazilian choro to Radiohead and the Beatles.
-Andy currently teaches at the University of North Carolina Asheville and Presbyterian College.
+Andy currently teaches at the University of North Carolina Asheville and Western Carolina University.

+Andy John teaches guitar and directs student ensembles at the Asheville Music School.
 Andy has had a wide and varied musical career playing many instruments and many styles.
 In fourth grade he began taking piano lessons and in fifth grade played clarinet in the school band.
-In seventh grade he learned to play bassoon and played in the orchestra.
+In seventh grade he learned to play bassoon and played in the orchestra, marching band and stage band.
 He also started taking guitar lessons.
-He was also in the marching band and joined the stage band.
 After high school he decided on music as a career and studied jazz guitar with Mark Boling and received a BA in 1994 in Studio Music and Jazz.
 He also studied with famed educator Jerry Coker, Donald Brown, and classical guitar with Lily Afshar.
 He has been teaching and performing constantly ever since, playing a variety of instruments in a variety of settings.
 He has toured and recorded two CDs with his jazz trio Klarcnova, which has been together since 1998.
 He recorded a CD and toured with Ruby Slippers.
 He has toured Canada and recorded two CDs with The Lithuanian Empire.
-He recently finished recording the second album with Bandana Klezmer and plays bass in his rock and roll band, Carolina Rex.
-He enjoys the challenge of teaching students of all ages.
+He plays guitar and blues harp with Bandana Klezmer and plays bass in the rock and roll band, Carolina Rex.
+Andy enjoys the challenge of teaching students of all ages.

 Peggy Ratusz, Voice